Student Union Building with Person Walkin

 Academic Complex 1

-The Academic Complex 1 project, which is currently being designed, consists of a new 80,000 SF building, new vehicular parking with passenger pick-up/drop-off area, underground stormwater tanks, and approximately 165,000 SF of site development.
+The Academic Complex 1 (AC1) project, which is currently being designed, consists of a new 80,000 SF building, new vehicular parking with passenger pick-up/drop-off area, underground stormwater tanks, and approximately 165,000 SF of site development.
 The building will contain space for curriculums such as Business, Computer Science, Information Systems, Math, Psychology, Sociology, Ethnic Studies and Emergency Services.

 Additionally, the scope will include connections to LAVC’s Central Plant, site & building utilities, new and existing City utility connections, disconnections, and relocations, new ADA paths of travel, and improvements to the Burbank Blvd. and Ethel St. right-of-ways.